Chart Color Schemes

 Population

-Population growth drivers in Strathfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Strathfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for Strathfield, NSW, and new addresses validated by AreaSearch, the suburb's population is estimated at around 27,965 as of Nov 2025.
-This reflects an increase of 2,050 people (7.9%) since the 2021 Census, which reported a population of 25,915 people.
-The change is inferred from the resident population of 27,717 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 52 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,269 persons per square kilometer, placing Strathfield in the top 10% of national locations assessed by AreaSearch.
-Strathfield's 7.9% growth since the 2021 census exceeded both the SA4 region (6.4%) and the state level, marking it as a growth leader in the region.
-Population growth for Strathfield was primarily driven by overseas migration contributing approximately 95.0% of overall population gains during recent periods.
+The population of the Strathfield (NSW) statistical area (Lv2), as estimated by AreaSearch, was around 27,899 as of November 2025.
+This figure reflects a growth of 1,984 people since the 2021 Census, which reported a population of 25,915.
+The increase is inferred from an estimated resident population of 27,657 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 52 validated new addresses since the Census date.
+This results in a population density ratio of 4,259 persons per square kilometer, placing Strathfield (NSW) in the top 10% of national locations assessed by AreaSearch.
+The growth rate of 7.7% since the 2021 Census exceeds both the SA4 region's growth rate of 6.3% and the state's growth rate.
+This growth was primarily driven by overseas migration, contributing approximately 95.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Considering these projections, Strathfield is expected to experience above median population growth, expanding by 5,298 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on these projections, an above median population growth is projected for the Strathfield (NSW) (SA2), with an expected expansion of 5,294 persons by 2041, reflecting an increase of 18.1% in total over the 17-year period.

 Frequently Asked Questions - Population